-Rory MacNeil, a rugged old Scotsman travels to San Franciso to seek medical treatment where he moves in with his estranged son, Rory as he sees his life getting transformed through a newly found bond with his baby grandson.
+Rory MacNeil, a rugged old Scotsman, travels to San Francisco to seek medical treatment.
+He moves in with his estranged son Ian, as he sees his life getting transformed through a newfound bond with his baby grandson.

-The Etruscan Smile stars acclaimed British actor Brian Cox as Rory MacNeil, a rugged old Scotsman who reluctantly leaves his beloved isolated Hebridean island and travels to San Francisco to seek medical treatment.
-Moving in with his estranged son, Rory sees his life transformed through a newly found bond with his baby grandson.
+Brian Cox is Rory MacNeil, a rugged old Scotsman who reluctantly leaves his beloved isolated Hebridean island for San Francisco to seek medical treatment.
+Moving in with his estranged son, Rory's life will be unexpectedly transformed through a newly found love for his baby grandson.

 Was this review helpful to you?

 | Report this